CharlesRethman/livelihoods/README.md

 # Livelihoods

-## Intro--Why _Livelihoods_ and what the $%@#! is H.E.A?
+## Intro--Why _Livelihoods_ and what the $%@#* is HEA?

 The Livelihoods project is basically the design of a suitable backend to store Household Economy Approach (HEA) data.

+HEA ... blah, blah, blah

 Presently, data are stored in **_dreadful_** spreadsheets that are a nightmare to keep concurrent, cannot be shared easily, and cannot be made publicly accessible (e.g. via the web).

 ## So, what am I doing here?